znah/deepdream_c/README.md

 `-i` and `-o` flags specify input and output images correspondingly.
 Only 24-bit color BMP files are supported.
 Default input is `cat_dog224.bmp`

+`-h` -- print help message

+### Setting other options

+As of now all other parameters are configured through the global constants at the beginning of `deepdream.c`.
+Given the negligible compilation times this seems to be a viable mechanism.
+Later some of these constants may be promoted to flags.

 ## History and motivation